cerb/cerb.github.io/privacy.md

 ### Independent Arbitration

-Under certain limited circumstances, European Union individuals may invoke binding Data Privacy Framework arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
+Under certain limited circumstances, individuals may invoke binding Data Privacy Framework arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
 To learn more about this method of resolution and its availability to you, please read more about [Data Privacy Framework](https://www.dataprivacyframework.gov/).

 ### Liability For Onward Transfers